 - torch (flashlight)

 - lift (elevator)

 UK English is rich in fascinating expressions.
 If you want your content to sound authentically British, you’ll need to adjust your vernacular.
 Sometimes it’s just a matter of swapping out a word or two.
 For example, you touch wood for good luck instead of knocking on it.

 - It fell off the back of a lorry (it’s stolen)

 - For donkey’s years (for a really long time)

 - Gone pear-shaped (gone all wrong)

-When translating into British English, you have to take note of how collective nouns and pronouns are approached.
-In the American context, a collective is seen as one but is still regarded as a group of individuals in British English.
-For example, The band are playing their best song tonight (British).
+When translating into British English, collective nouns can be different.
+In the American context, a collective is seen as one.
+But a collective is still regarded as a group of individuals in British English.

 - postcode (zip code)